Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

-To prove tightness, we use the conditions introduced by~\cite{jak86}. \begin{theorem}[\cite{jak86}] A sequence of stochastic processes $\{\eta_t^{n}\}_{n\in\NN}$ taking values in $\DD_\cP[0,T]$ is tight if and only if: \begin{description} \item[J1.
+To prove tightness, we use the conditions introduced by~\cite{jak86} that we recall next. \begin{theorem}[\cite{jak86}] A sequence of stochastic processes $\{\bar{\psi}_t^{n}\}_{n\in\NN}$ taking values in $\DD_\cP[0,T]$ is tight if and only if: \begin{description} \item[J1.
 (Compact Containment Condition)] For each $\rho, T>0$, there exists a compact set $\mathcal{K}_\rho\subset \cP$ such that

 \item[J2.]
-There exists a family of functions $\mathbb{F}$ such that \begin{enumerate}[i.] \item $H\in \FF: \cP\to \RR$, $\FF$ separates points in $\cP$ and $\FF$ is closed under addition. \item For any fixed $H\in\mathbb{F}$, the sequence of functions $\{h^n(t):=H(\eta^n_t), \mbox{ for all }t \in \RR\}_{n\in \NN}$ is tight in $\DD_{\RR}[0,\infty)$ endowed with Skorokhod-$J_1$ topology. \end{enumerate} \end{description} \end{theorem}
+There exists a family of functions $\mathbb{F}$ such that \begin{enumerate}[i.] \item $H\in \FF: \cP\to \RR$, $\FF$ separates points in $\cP$ and $\FF$ is closed under addition. \item For any fixed $H\in\mathbb{F}$, the sequence of functions $\{h^n(t):=H(\bar{\psi}^{n}_t), \mbox{ for all }t \in \RR\}_{n\in \NN}$ is tight in $\DD_{\RR}[0,\infty)$ endowed with Skorokhod-$J_1$ topology. \end{enumerate} \end{description} \end{theorem}